langliu95/langliu95.github.io/_pages/about.md

 * 10/09/2022: Our [paper](https://arxiv.org/abs/2202.01940) on meta-learning with heterogeneous covariate spaces has been accepted (with minor revision) at TMLR.
 * 09/29/2022: Presentation at [SIAM MDS 2022](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=75087) on statistical analysis of divergence frontiers.
 * 08/25/2022: Presentation at [COMPSTAT 2022](http://www.compstat2022.org/fullprogramme.php) on large-scale entropy regularized optimal transport independence criterion.
-* 08/08/2022: Presentation at [JSM 2022](https://ww2.amstat.org/meetings/jsm/2022/onlineprogram/ActivityDetails.cfm?SessionID=223306) on independence testing with entropy regularized optimal transport.
-* 05/14/2022: Our [paper](https://arxiv.org/abs/2205.00350) on orthogonal statistical learning (or double ML) has been accepted at COLT 2022.
-* 03/30/2022: **Oral presentation** at [AISTATS 2022](http://aistats.org/aistats2022/) on entropy regularized optimal transport independence criterion.